pyblosxom/pyblosxom/docs/deploy_cgi.rst

 ------------------------------------

-First, you should check to see if you have the minimum requirements for PyBlosxom on your system.
+First, you should check to see if you have the minimum requirements for Pyblosxom on your system.
 They're listed in the :ref:`Requirements section of the Install chapter <requirements>`.
 If not, then please install them.